Tree planting program

 Tree canopy is what you see when you look up.
 It’s crucial to help cool our neighbourhoods in summer, provide shade from the sun, create habitat for native animals and support cleaner air and waterways.

-We’ll be talking to the community later this year about opportunities to get involved.
+We’re working with local nurseries and social enterprises to plant the first trees for the North East Link Project and will be talking to the community about opportunities to get involved soon.
 To stay up to date on the latest project news, sign up to our e-newsletter.